-- Q: In addition to \$50,000 of Contents limit on a renter's policy, our company provides \$10,000 of coverage for a personal computer system written as scheduled personal property.
-How much Contents limit should be reported? - A: \$50,000 since exposure for computers is on the list of Non-Reportable (But Covered) Exposure items in the Data Call. - Q: An apartment complex is covered on a commercial policy with \$500,000 for building and \$20,000 for contents.
+- Q: In addition to \$50,000 of contents limit on a renter's policy, our company provides \$10,000 of coverage for a personal computer system written as scheduled personal property using an endorsement to the policy.
+How much contents limit should be reported? - A: \$50,000 since exposure for computers is on the list of Non-Reportable (But Covered) Exposure items in the Data Call.
+[Updated 6/1/19] - Q: An apartment complex is covered on a commercial policy with \$500,000 for building and \$20,000 for contents.
 The policy also provides a coverage extension for valuable papers of \$2,500.
 This coverage is offered as part of the policy form and not by endorsement.
 How much exposure should be reported? - A: \$520,000 since the coverage extension for valuable papers is on the list of Non-Reportable (But Covered) Exposure items in the Data Call.